-Acupuncture can increase fertility by reducing stress, increasing blood flow to the reproductive organs and balancing the endocrine system, according to several studies and medical research.
-The goal of an infertility treatment from a Chinese medicine perspective is not just to get pregnant, but to stay pregnant and to have a healthy baby.
-Among many other benefits, acupuncture can provide better blood flow to the ovaries and uterus, creating a stronger chance for an egg to be nourished and carried to term.
+According to several studies and medical research, acupuncture can increase fertility by reducing stress, increasing blood flow to the reproductive organs, and balancing the endocrine system.
+The goal of an infertility treatment from a Chinese medicine perspective is not just to get pregnant but to stay pregnant and to have a healthy baby.
+Among many other benefits, acupuncture can provide better blood flow to the ovaries and uterus, creating a more substantial chance for an egg to be nourished and carried to term.

-Modern acupuncture consists of the gentle insertion and stimulation of thin, disposable sterile needles at strategic points near the surface of the body.
+Modern acupuncture consists of the gentle insertion and stimulation of thin, disposable sterile needles at strategic points near the body's surface.
 Over 2,000 acupuncture points on the human body connect with 14 major pathways, called meridians.
 We believe that these meridians conduct qi, or energy, between the surface of the body and internal organs.
 It is qi that regulates spiritual, emotional, mental and physical balance.
-When the flow of qi is disrupted through poor health habits or other circumstances, pain and disease can result.
+When qi's flow is disrupted through poor health habits or other circumstances, pain and disease can result.
 Acupuncture helps to keep the normal flow of this energy unblocked, thereby increasing a couple's chances of conceiving.

-Acupuncture infertility treatment can improve almost every cause of this obstacle while problems in the female reason 40 per cent of infertility, another 40 per cent is caused by problems in the male, such as low sperm count or motility.
+Acupuncture infertility treatment can improve almost every cause of this obstacle.
+In contrast, problems in the female reason 40 per cent of infertility, another 40 per cent is caused by male issues, such as low sperm count or motility.
 The cause of female infertility stems from disorders such as anovulation and endometriosis.
 Unknown factors cause the remaining 20 per cent.

-One of the ways acupuncture infertility treatment increases fertility is by reducing stress, which is often a critical factor in the fertility of both men and women.
-When people are under stress, the hormone cortisol is released in the brain.
-This alters the brain's neurochemical balance, thus changing hormone levels and disrupting the pituitary balance that is key to the reproductive cycle.
+One way acupuncture infertility treatment increases fertility is by reducing stress, which is often a critical factor in both men and women's fertility.
+When people are under pressure, the hormone cortisol is released in the brain.
+This alters the brain's neurochemical balance, thus changing hormone levels and disrupting the pituitary balance key to the reproductive cycle.

 However, acupuncture may not be good at addressing issues with tubal adhesion, blockage and pelvic inflammation.
-For such disorders, Chinese herbs need to be used to treat the body systemically to improve blood circulation especially to the lower abdominal area and those reproductive organs.
-Chinese herbs are used in formulated prescriptions can help the body regain its hormonal balance to promoting the chance of fertility.
+For such disorders, Chinese herbs need to treat the body systemically to improve blood circulation, especially to the lower abdominal area and those reproductive organs.
+Chinese herbs are used in formulated prescriptions to helping the body regain its hormonal balance to promote fertility.

 Chinese medicine can help support a woman through this critical time in her life—whether that is emotionally or physically, acupuncture can help with much more than just conception.
 It can help with morning sickness, nausea, aches and pains (low back pain, for example), anxiety preparation for birth, and insomnia, among many others.